kammitama5/kammitama5.github.io/_posts/2018-3-10-Saturday-March-10th.md

   Then the guy hits a lady one seat from there and walks over to the driver and socks him in the eye!
 So that delayed the trip by 20 minutes, because the Paramedics had to show up and give the driver a check-up and we had to wait for another bus.
 Thankfully we were all indoors, because it was raining.

+## Clocks move ahead

+- Tomorrow clocks move one hour ahead, so I'm going to listen to EDM to unwind!
+  Met a lot of great people.
+Tomorrow, hopefully I can write some FORTRAN :D